 - A Rock N’ Roller Multi-Cart – Again, this is something that I own and I love.
 Never again will I make 4 trips back to my car to haul gear.
 Thanks to Ruben Gonzalez for this gift idea!

-- Vic Firth Stereo Isolation Headphones – With these guys you can play drums to your favorite music, without loosing your hearing! (although loosing hearing is inevitable for us drummers…) Thanks to Kyle Jackson for this gift idea!
+- Vic Firth Stereo Isolation Headphones – With these guys you can play drums to your favorite music, without losing your hearing! (although losing hearing is inevitable for us drummers…) Thanks to Kyle Jackson for this gift idea!

-- Vic Firth 5a Drum Sticks – I started playing Vic Firth in 5th grade band, and I still play them today.
-Nothing would make more more happy than to get a brick of these sticks this Christmas!
+- Vic Firth 5a Drum Sticks – I started playing Vic Firth in 5th-grade band, and I still play them today.
+Nothing would make me more happy than to get a brick of these sticks this Christmas!

 - A DIY Snare Drum Building Kit – Build your very own custom snare drum!
 You need to know zero woodworking skills to do this.
 Let the experts cut your bearing edges and snare beds, and all you do is simply drill where we have marked the shell!
 Stain/paint/wrap/ and assemble!